Skip to contents

 Point symbols

-The point symbol type, color and size can be modified via the pch, p.col (and/or p-fill) and size arguments.
+The default point type, color and size applied to all points (or just the inner core points if tails = TRUE) can be modified via the pch, p.col (and/or p.fill) and size arguments.
 The color can be either a built-in color name (you can see the full list by typing colors()) or the rgb() function.
 If you define the color using one of the built-in color names, you can adjust its transparency via the alpha argument.
 An alpha value of 0 renders the point completely transparent and a value of 1 renders the point completely opaque.
 The point symbol can take on two color parameters depending on point type.
 If pch is any number between 21 and 25, p.fill will define its fill color and p.col will define its border color.
 For any other point symbol type, the p.fill argument is ignored.

 Here are a few examples: